Choosing the right Generator for your needs

 There are certain key features that you will need your Generator to have when selecting a product for either of these groups.

 Leisure and Home use.

-This is a product that will typically be used either in camping, caravan, small exhibition situations and around the home and office.
+This is a generator that will typically be used either in camping, caravan, small exhibition situations and around the home and office.
 Key features required will include silent or quiet running, weight and size, ease of transportation, run time, 230volt and 12volt output and maybe Inverter technology*

 This is a product that will typically be used in the work place or on site where the output is restricted to 110volt.
 Key features again can also be silent or quiet running, ease of transportation, low oil warning systems, three phase supply, petrol or diesel powered, run time and very importantly robustness.

 If you are powering a TV, computer or other appliances requiring stable voltage and frequency output then it is advised that you choose a generator featuring Inverter technology* We suggest you check with the generator manufacturer.